 Eusebius takes this as proof that Dionysus had the same opinion and judgement as Pope Stephen.
 However, if Eusebius is misreading a florilegium on the subject, it is more likely that the extract is in fact from Pope Sixtus II.
 What’s my proof for this speculation?

 First, the letter itself supposedly speaks of Dionysius writing to someone who happens to have the same name–and that this “other” Dionysius was famous enough to not be identified in any special way, such as a place indicator.
 This would be a strange detail given that very few people with that name would be famous enough simply to be identified as “Dionysius.”
 Further, the letter mentions a “Philemon.”
-Philemon also coincidentally is the name of a known confidante of Dionysius of Alexandria.
+Philemon also coincidentally is the name of a known confidante of Dionysius of Rome.

 Second, this allegedly later part of the same letter just so happens to contradict the content of the letter Eusebius recounts earlier.
 We explicitly see Dionysius contradicting Stephen’s view that Marcionites did not require rebaptism!
 In fact, the letter states that he entreated Stephen concerning decrees of councils, presumably because they would be viewed as earlier, authoritative precedents that would give reason to contradict any real or pretended authority Stephen claimed.